-Lastly, PFM crowns made with high noble metal alloys are typically more costly compared to other alternatives.
+Lastly, PFM crowns made with high noble metal alloys are typically more costly compared to base metal alternatives.
 While all-ceramic restorations usually carry a lower lab fee, they are not as long-lasting.
 As a result, most patients find that they are well worth the higher price tag.

 PFM Crowns: Black Line at Gum Line

 How Can We Address This Issue?

 Dr. Fondriest uses only high noble gold alloys for the PFM substructure.
 Not only is this material far more biocompatible, it also creates a more natural look due to the warm colors of the high carat gold.
 Furthermore, Dr. Fondriest typically asks our lab to add a porcelain butt joint margin to each PFM crown.
 It is also great that Dr. Fondriest has relationships with several of the finest lab technicians in the U.S. This extra step requires the ceramist to add a layer of porcelain, extending it to the shoulder preparation.
 As a result, the black line is eliminated.
 Patients truly can have the best of both worlds: a resilient and long-lasting restoration that accurately mimics nature’s beauty.

 Maintaining Your Dental Crown

 These restorations are an investment in your appearance and overall oral health.
 Therefore, it’s important to care for your new restoration properly.
 While crowns do not require a lot of extra care, they do need to be cleaned thoroughly and regularly.
 To make sure your cap lasts for years to come, follow these recommended guidelines: